CryptozombiesHQ/cryptozombie-lessons/functions3.md

 This function doesn't even read from the state of the app — its return value depends only on its function parameters.
 So in this case we would declare the function as **_pure_**.

 > Note: It may be hard to remember when to mark functions as pure/view.
-Luckily the Solidity compiler is good about issuing warnings to let you know when you can add one of these modifiers.
+Luckily the Solidity compiler is good about issuing warnings to let you know when you should use one of these modifiers.

 # Put it to the test

 We're going to want a helper function that generates a random DNA number from a string.

 1. Create a `private` function called `_generateRandomDna`.
-It will take one paramter named `_str` (a `string`), and return a `uint`.
+It will take one parameter named `_str` (a `string`), and return a `uint`.

 2. This function will view some of our contract's variables but not modify them, so mark it as `view`.

+3. The function body should be empty at this point — we'll fill it in later.